 By accepting the prize, all winners grant NZME.
 Radio Limited exclusive permission to use their names, characters, photographs, voices and likeness in connection with the promotion and in further marketing and video material.
 You waive any claims to compensation for such use.

-Newstalk ZB’s decision on all entry and Promotion matters are final and no correspondence will be entered into.
+Newstalk ZB’s decisions on all entry and Promotion matters are final and no correspondence will be entered into.

 Newstalk ZB will not be liable to any person in any way in relation to this Promotion including, without limitation, any loss or damage whatsoever suffered (including but not limited to indirect or consequential loss), death or personal injury howsoever suffered or sustained, the cancellation or postponement for any reason of the Grand Prizes and the quality of goods or services supplied by any third party, except for any liability that cannot be excluded by law.